Explicit language modeling with n-grams

 Characters

-At character-level, words are simply characters, so the lexicon_characters.txt
+At character-level, words are simply characters, so the lexicon_characters.txt file should map characters to characters:

 <ctc> <ctc>